markusahlstrand/cloudworker-proxy/README.md

 ## Usage

-A proxy is instantiated with a set of middlewares, origins and transforms that are matched against each request based on hostname, method, path and headers.
+A proxy is instantiated with a set of middlewares, origins and transforms that are matched against each request based on hostname, method, path, protocol and headers.
 Each rule is configured to execute one of the predefined handlers.
 The handlers could either terminate the request and send the response to the client or pass on the request to the following handlers matching the request.

 A simple hello world proxy: